vfp9/intl/readme.md

 OLE Custom Controls come from a variety of sources and, for the most part, you'll get a mixed-bag of results when you use OLE controls in international settings.
-Be sure to inquire about supported locales before you commit to deploy a particular OLE control.
+Be sure to inquire about supported 语言环境 before you commit to deploy a particular OLE control.

 ----